 Veterinary students play an integral role in the seven hospitals and clinics that comprise Cummings Veterinary Medical Center at Tufts.
 From their first year onward, students gain valuable expertise and enjoy a rich clinical learning environment at the:

-Foster Hospital for Small Animals, offering one of the largest small animal caseloads in the country, especially in the area of emergency and critical care where we are designated by the American College of Veterinary Emergency and Critical Care as a national Veterinary Trauma Center.
+• Foster Hospital for Small Animals, offering one of the largest small animal caseloads in the country, especially in the area of emergency and critical care where we are designated by the American College of Veterinary Emergency and Critical Care as a national Veterinary Trauma Center.

 • Lerner Spay and Neuter Clinic, where students hone their surgical skills.

-Wildlife Clinic, engaging students in the hands-on practice of wildlife medicine as well as the larger ethical and conservation issues that impact wildlife, people, and the environment.
+• Wildlife Clinic, engaging students in the hands-on practice of wildlife medicine as well as the larger ethical and conservation issues that impact wildlife, people, and the environment.

-Tufts at Tech Community Veterinary Clinic, an innovative, low-cost clinic located within a public technical high school, where students provide primary care to underserved communities in the area.
+• Tufts at Tech Community Veterinary Clinic, an innovative, low-cost clinic located within a public technical high school, where students provide primary care to underserved communities in the area.

 • Tufts Ambulatory Service, the largest food animal practice in southern New England, addressing health and production needs of cattle, small ruminants and horses.
 The School’s farm, just steps away from the classroom, offers additional hands-on experience in agriculture and food supply veterinary medicine.

-Tufts Veterinary Emergency Treatment and Specialties (Tufts VETS), providing students the opportunity to work in an after-hours urgent care and specialty setting that closely aligns with a private practice business model.
+• Tufts Veterinary Emergency Treatment and Specialties (Tufts VETS), providing students the opportunity to work in an after-hours urgent care and specialty setting that closely aligns with a private practice business model.